Chiral Quartic Massive Gravity in Three Dimensions: Introduction

 It is well understood that boundary conditions play a crucial role in determining the asymptotic symmetry structure of any gravitational theory.
 Recent investigations extending beyond the standard Brown-Henneaux boundary conditions \cite{BrownHenneaux} have explored various alternative possibilities \cite{BeyonBH1,BeyonBH2,BeyonBH3,BeyonBH4,BeyonBH5,BeyonBH6,BeyonBH7,BeyonBH8,Dengiz:2020fpe,Bertin:2012qw}, leading to the intriguing suggestion that a two-dimensional CFT may not, in fact, serve as the boundary theory of $2+1$-dimensional pure AdS space.
 In this context, the boundary conditions proposed by Compere, Song, and Strominger (CSS) have attracted particular interest \cite{BeyonBH2}.
 Specifically, the CSS demonstrated that, under a certain class of alternative boundary conditions, the asymptotic symmetry algebra of a $2+1$ dimensional theory becomes the semidirect product of a Virasoro algebra with a $U(1)$ Kac-Moody algebra, the symmetry structure characteristic of two-dimensional warped conformal field theories (WCFT) \cite{BeyonBH4, Detournay2}.

 Ciambelli, Detournay, and Somerhausen have shown that imposing CSS boundary conditions on the TMG leads to two critical points in the space of coupling constants, at which the asymptotic symmetry algebra reduces to a chiral Virasoro algebra or a $U(1)$ Kac-Moody algebra \cite{NewChiralGravity}.
 Following this approach, the analysis of general minimal massive gravity (GMMG) under the CSS boundary conditions is carried out in \cite{Setare:2021ugr}.
 In the present work, we extend this investigation to quartic gravity theory within the CSS framework.
 We derive the entropy of BTZ black holes by counting the degeneracy of states in the dual Warped-CFT.
 Furthermore, we compute the linearized energy excitations and show that their energies remain non-negative at two critical points in parameter space, corresponding to cases where the charge algebra reduces to either a Virasoro or a Kac-Moody algebra.
 Finally, we explore special limits of the quartic theory that reproduce known $2+1$-dimensional massive gravity models.
+It should be noted, however, the CSS boundary conditions determine the form of the asymptotic symmetry algebra, and the higher curvature terms in the bulk theory do not introduce new symmetries, but they still have an important role.
+They modify the covariant phase space charges and the associated central extensions, which leads to shifting in the values of the conserved charges and symmetry coefficients.
+As a result, the physical quantities such as energy, angular momentum, entropy, as well as unitarity conditions and the holographic data of the dual theory, receive contributions from the bulk theory rather than only from the choice of boundary conditions.
+Moreover, including higher-curvature terms—with their larger numbers of coupling constants—allows us to solve the tension between the unitarity of the bulk and that of the boundary theories.
+Therefore, the physics is not determined purely from the boundary conditions, and the bulk dynamics are important.

 The structure of the paper is as follows.
 In Sect. \ref{sectwo}, we analyze the charge algebra of quartic gravity under the CSS boundary conditions and compute the entropy of BTZ black holes by evaluating the degeneracy of states in the dual Warped-CFT.
 In Sect. \ref{secthree}, we determine the energy spectrum of linearized gravitons in the AdS background.
 Finally, Sect. \ref{secconc} presents our conclusions and outlines possible directions for future research.